Jammin93/clipp/README.rst

 The default help option is an example of a fast flag.
-When the parser encounters an argument token which represents a valid alias for any of its defined fast flags, it calls that flags callback function and then forces the script to terminate.
+When the parser encounters an argument token which represents a valid alias for any of its defined fast flags, it calls that flag's callback function and then forces the script to terminate.
 By default, the help option's callback function prints the command's help message to the terminal.